| History Walter Dandy was the first to

 pineal cell tumors and as an adjunct in the treatment of germinomas to reduce

 the amount of radiation necessary, these results are still preliminary.
+Because some tumors may be of a

 mixed cell type, such as benign teratoma with a small inclusion of germ cell